Ugloo/website/content/privacy-policy.md

 ---
-title: "Privacy Policy"
+title: Privacy Policy
-description: " We do not use cookies and we do not collect any personal data."
+description: We do not use cookies and we do not collect any personal data.
 draft: false
-tags: ["Privacy"]
+tags:
+  - Privacy
 menu:
   footer:
     weight: 90